 Credits from other universities may be transferred under certain circumstances.
-Students must seek approval to transfer credit toward the MSN.
-Please refer to the home institution university catalog for the graduate school policy for transfer credit prior to beginning course work toward a MSN.
-Students wishing to take courses toward a MSN from a non-consortium university once admitted to the graduate school, must be granted permission to do so from the Nursing Graduate Coordinator PRIOR to enrolling in the course(s).
+Students must seek approval to transfer credit toward the Masters of Science in Nursing (MSN).
+Please refer to the home institution university catalog for the graduate school policy for transfer credit prior to beginning course work toward the MSN.
+Students wishing to take courses toward the MSN from a non-consortium university once admitted to the graduate school must be granted permission to do so from the Nursing Graduate Coordinator PRIOR to enrolling in the course(s).

-Change of program track
+Change of program concentration

-Students wishing to change the track within the MSN program must notify both the graduate coordinator and the graduate school at their respective universities.
+Students wishing to change the concentration within the MSN program must notify both the graduate coordinator and the graduate school at their respective universities.
 A revised degree plan must be constructed and approved by the graduate coordinator, and filed with the graduate school.